zabbix/zabbix-docker/Dockerfiles/web-service/README.md

 # Zabbix web service images

 These are the only official Zabbix web service Docker images.
-They are based on Alpine Linux v3.19, Ubuntu 22.04 (jammy) and Oracle Linux 9 images.
+They are based on Alpine Linux v3.19, Ubuntu 24.04 (noble) and Oracle Linux 9 images.
 The available versions of Zabbix web service are:

     Zabbix web service 6.0 (tags: alpine-6.0-latest, ubuntu-6.0-latest, ol-6.0-latest)
     Zabbix web service 6.0.* (tags: alpine-6.0.*, ubuntu-6.0.*, ol-6.0.*)